Skip to main content

 • “Besides, there's a lot of wry humor that made me laugh out loud.”

-• “The universe isn't big, but it's big enough that it's worth checking every planet, and there are some unique characters and aliens, and it's all around pretty funny dialogue.”
+• “The universe isn't big, but it's big enough that it's worth checking every planet, and there are some unique characters and aliens with all-around pretty funny dialogue.”

 • replayability

-Overall, the game's replayability is largely criticized, with many users noting a lack of content and linearity that diminishes the incentive to replay after the initial playthrough.
-While some mention potential for varied gameplay through different ships and configurations, the consensus leans towards minimal replay value due to the game's short length and limited world content.
+Overall, the game's replayability is largely criticized, with many users noting a lack of content and linearity that diminishes the incentive to replay.
+While a few players mention potential variations in gameplay through different ships and configurations, the consensus leans towards minimal to virtually no replay value after the initial playthrough.

 • “Tons of fun and great replayability.”